rainforestapp/rainforest-cli/README.md

 This is the easiest way to integrate Rainforest with your deploy scripts or CI server.
 See [our documentation](https://rainforestqa.zendesk.com/hc/en-us/articles/360004495033-Rainforest-CLI-for-Continuous-Integration) on the subject.

+The CLI uses the Rainforest API which is documented at https://app.rainforestqa.com/docs

 ## Installation

-If you are on a mac and use brew, you can run:
+If you are on OSX and use Brew, you can run:

 ```bash
 brew install rainforestapp/public/rainforest-cli
 ```

-If not, follow the directions on our [download page](https://dl.equinox.io/rainforest_qa/rainforest-cli/stable).
-For non-homebrew mac users, please make sure you use the "Install via the command line" instructions.
+If not, follow the directions on our [download page](https://dl.equinox.io/rainforest_qa/rainforest-cli/stable). non-Brew OSX users should use the "Install via the command line" instructions.

-The CLI will check for updates and automatically update itself on every use unless the `--skip-update` global flag is given.
+The CLI will check for updates and automatically update itself on every use unless the global flag `--skip-update` is used.

 For migration directions from 1.x, please read our [migration guide](./migration.md).

 ## Basic Usage

-To use the cli client, you'll need your API token from your [integrations settings page](https://app.rainforestqa.com/settings/integrations).
+To authenticate against Rainforest you'll need your API token which you can get from your [integrations settings page](https://app.rainforestqa.com/settings/integrations).

-In order to access your account from the CLI, set the `RAINFOREST_API_TOKEN` environment variable to your API token.
-Alternatively, you may pass your token with the global `--token` flag.
+Pass the token into the CLI through the `RAINFOREST_API_TOKEN` environment variable or with the global flag `--token`.

-CLI Commands are formatted as follows:
+CLI commands are formatted as follows:
 ```bash
 rainforest [global flags] <command> [command-specific-flags] [arguments]
 ```